arnabtarwani/UCD-MSc-Project/README.md

 ### Login

-This application is responsible for the overall functionality of the dashboard of and contains all the static pages required to develop the UI of the application.
+This application is responsible for the overall functionality of the dashboard and contains all the static pages required to develop the UI of the application.

 ### The main files in the application are: